Sickness, redundancy, caring for another person or having a child may mean you have less money to live on. Take a look at our money-saving ideas.

 Feeling the squeeze?
 Tweet this page to share Shelter's top tips to save money at home

 Check if you are entitled to housing benefit.

 Check the Local Housing Allowance website for details of maximum housing benefit for private renters in your area.
-If the amount of housing benefit you get isn't enough to cover your rent, you may need to consider moving to a different property or area
+If the amount of housing benefit you get isn't enough to cover your rent, you may need to move to a different property or area to avoid rent arrears.

 If moving home isn't an option, claim a discretionary housing payment from the council.
 This may give you time to explore other options.